ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 If we first assume that the two distributions are both normal (gaussian) distributions, then there are a variety of tests we can employ, depending on further assumptions

-*** I have two datasets of continuous data, and I assume that they are both drawn from gaussian distributions and those distributions have the same mean, which is unknown to me.
+*** I have two datasets of continuous data, and I assume that they are both drawn from gaussian distributions and those distributions have the same variance, which is unknown to me.
 I want to determine if the two gaussian distributions have the same mean.***

 This can be solved by performing a t-test.